arcanistzed/ctg/README.md

 - Not currently compatible with the old Group Initiative module or MAT's option which enables that
 - Sorting doesn't work with Mob mode
-- Lancer Initiative's context menu shows up on the group toggles
+- Context menu shows up on the group toggles

 ## Contact me